Archaeology Theory and

 How should I write this?
 When is it due?

-Your review should be written as a typed, double-spaced, and stapled paper.
-Use a 12-pitch font with 1" margins on all sides, print on only one side of the page, and edit your paper for spelling and grammatical errors.
+Your review should be written as a typed, double-spaced paper.
+Use an 11- or 12-pitch font with 1" margins on all sides, and edit your paper for spelling and grammatical errors.
+Please submit the paper electronically at my IUPUI email.
 Write the review as a paper with an introduction, building arguments, and conclusion, and not as disconnected insights about each issue or paper (i.e., don't turn in something that looks like a handful of index cards.
 You should conceive of the text you'll produce as a succinct research paper.
 Most thorough reviews will take about five to eight pages.
 If it is unclear how to prepare your review or you need help with any portion of the assignment, feel free to talk with me.